amigosdapoli/donation-system/README.md

 Payment gateways will follow a pattern so we can add different services if needed.
 ## Available gateways
 * MaxiPago
+TODO List different payment methods
 ## Creating new gateways

 # Contributing

+To contribute:
+1. Fork it
+2. Create your feature branch ('git checkout -b <feature name>')
+3. Commit your changes ('git commit -am 'Add some feature')
+4. Push to the branch ('git push origin my-new-feature')
+5. Create a new Pull request

 # License